TH-Cats/OtoTheory/docs/content/getting_started.md

 # Getting Started with OtoTheory

-With OtoTheory, you can create chord progressions and find usable chords
+With OtoTheory, you can create chord progressions and find notes that fit your chords
 immediately, even without music theory knowledge.
+You'll naturally learn music theory as you use it.

 This guide will walk you through the basics in 3 simple steps.